 - Milk

-- Sausage (or other meats)
+- Sausage (or other meat drippings)

 Regional variations might incorporate local spices or substitute ingredients, providing a unique spin on this classic dish.
 It’s important to note the nutritional aspects as well, with many opting for lighter alternatives today.